hapax/hapax.github.io/research.md

 I work on string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
-This is a remarkable hypothesis, using ideas from string theory, that quantum gravity in $d+1$-dimensional, saddle-shaped space is exactly equivalent to a regular quantum theory in $d$ dimensions.
+This is a remarkable hypothesis, using ideas from string theory, that quantum gravity in (*d*+1)-dimensional, saddle-shaped space is exactly equivalent to a regular quantum theory in *d* dimensions.
-For instance, a 3d black hole can be described by a 2-dimensional simulation on a quantum computer!
+For instance, a 3D black hole can be described by a 2D simulation on a quantum computer!

 <figure>